rust-lang/rust/doc/tutorial/task.md

 # Tasks

 Rust supports a system of lightweight tasks, similar to what is found in Erlang or other actor systems.
 Rust tasks communicate via messages and do not share data.
-However, it is possible to send data without copying it by making use of [unique boxes][uniques] (still, the data is owned by only one task at a time).
+However, it is possible to send data without copying it by making use of [unique boxes][uniques], which allow the sending task to release ownership of a value, so that the receiving task can keep on using it.

 [uniques]: data.html#unique-box